salilab/allosmod-lib/doc/usage.rst

     will have a 350 K simulation, and so on until directory 5 that will restart the sequence with a 300 K simulation.

-SCAN_CUTOFF = X
-    is the percent of trajectory snapshots outputted if sampling is moderate_am_scan.
-The default is 10 percent, i.e. 0.1*NRUNS structures will be outputted selected by differing the most from the inputted PDB structure.

 BREAK = True/False
     is an option to include chemical frustration (Weinkam et al. 2009 Biochemistry, p2394-2402).
 Chemical frustration is modeled by breaking